Logo

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
 Drive east 56 mi (90 km) on California State Route 180, and turn right onto California State Route 198 West.
 Drive south 29 mi (47 km) on California State Route 198 (Generals Highway) and turn left onto Crescent Meadow Road.

-Drive southeast 2.5 mi (4.0 km) on Crescent Meadow Road, past Booker T. Washington, Auto Log, Crescent Meadow Road Tree, Jefferson, Tunnel Log, and Near Tunnel Log, to the Crescent Meadow parking lot.
+Drive southeast 2.5 mi (4.0 km) on Crescent Meadow Road, past Booker T. Washington, Auto Log, Crescent Meadow Road Tree, Jefferson, the the turnoff to Moro Rock Road loop, Tunnel Log, and Near Tunnel Log, to the Crescent Meadow parking lot.

 Road Warning: Crescent Meadow Road is open from late May to early November depending on snow levels.
 During summer (late May to early September) Sequoia Shuttle bus operations, Crescent Meadow Road is closed to private vehicles on weekends and holidays from 9:00 AM through late afternoon.
 When Crescent Meadow Road is closed, park in the lot near Giant Forest Museum and walk Crescent Meadow Road or take the free Sequoia Shuttle (Gray Route 2) from Giant Forest Museum to the Crescent Meadow parking lot.